keechma/keechma/guides/08-application-walkthrough.md

 Both controller files have bunch of comments which explain what's going on.
 I recommend you to read them before you continue.

-The order history controller is repsonsible for loading of the order history, and the order controller manages the `status` change for each of the rendered orders.
+The order history controller is responsible for loading of the order history, and the order controller manages the `status` change for each of the rendered orders.

 The components used to render this page are: